rokde/laravel-starter-kit/README.md

 - [database notifications](https://laravel.com/docs/notifications#database-prerequisites) already set up
 - Profile settings including locale settings
 - Imprint, Terms and Policy templates supported

+### Configure the used layouts with a console command (provided by the foundation-layout module)

+`php artisan app:configure-layouts`

+Then you can switch between all the provided layouts within the [starter kits](https://laravel.com/docs/starter-kits#vue-available-layouts).

 ### Transfer localization